Optimization of Quantum Measurements for Robustness Against Dark Counts: The $D$-Trace Optimality Framework: Motivation and Optimality

 \subsection{Motivation}

-Let $M=\{M_{k}|k=1,2,...,m\}$ be a positive operator-valued measurement (POVM).
-Note that in practice, substantial states are often measured by the same measurement and thus one should focus on the statistics of measurement outcomes.
-Assume that random states (with prior weights) in $D$ are going to be measured, then the average probability of obtaining an outcome $M_{k}$ is $T_{k}=\int_{\rho\in D}Tr(M_{k}\rho)=Tr(M_{k}\int_{\rho\in D}\rho)$, where $\rho$ runs over all states in $D$ and takes (weighted) average.
-A small $T_{k}$ demonstrates that the effect is rarely employed and thus they reflect the efficiency of effects.
-Note that strictly speaking, $T_{k}$ might depend on the measure of the space.
-However, this is not an important issue in this paper and thus for simplicity, just assume that a suitable one is employed.
-Indeed, $\int_{\rho\in D}\rho$ represents the average of states in $D$, namely describes a randomly chosen state in $D$ (as a mixed state generally), which should be a constant related to $D$, in practice.
+Consider a positive operator-valued measurement (POVM) $M=\{M_{k}|k=1,2,...,m\}$.
+In practical scenarios, the same POVM is often used repeatedly, making the statistical distribution of measurement outcomes a central concern.
+Suppose a set of quantum states $D$, each with prior probabilities, is measured.
+The average probability of observing an outcome corresponding to $M_{k}$ is given by $T_{k}=\int_{\rho\in D}Tr(M_{k}\rho)=Tr(M_{k}\int_{\rho\in D}\rho)$, where the integral averages over all states in $D$ with weighted.
+The term $\int_{\rho\in D}\rho$ represents the ensemble of $D$, namely describes a randomly chosen state in $D$, which is a mixed state and should be a constant related to $D$, in practice.
+A low $T_{k}$ indicates the corresponding effect is rarely used, reflecting its inefficiency.
+Note that strictly speaking, $T_{k}$ might depend on the measure of the space, however, this is not an important issue in this paper and thus assume that a suitable one is employed for simplicity.

-To illustrate the significance of $T_{k}$, let us consider the following practical problem.
-Since the imperfection of SPD, there will be dark counts.
-If the probability of obtaining an outcome is much lower than the dark count rate, then most of the outcomes on it could be caused by the dark count effect, especially for low-efficient detectors which unfortunately are employed in most practical situations.
-Therefore, the result on it should be inaccurate.
-Hence, a larger $T_{k}$ allows a lower influence of detecting errors.
+The significance of $T_{k}$ becomes apparent in the presence of dark counts in single-photon detectors (SPDs).
+If the probability of detecting an outcome is much lower than the detector's dark count rate, the observed results will be heavily influenced by dark counts, leading to inaccuracies.
+Low-efficiency detectors, common in many practical settings, exacerbate this issue.
+Hence, maximizing $T_{k}$ minimizes the relative influence of dark count errors.